 This prospective, noninterventional, multinational, single-arm cohort study took place in Belgium, Canada, Germany, Mexico, Norway, Sweden, Spain, and the United States (US).
-All participants were women with different or no previously used contraceptive methods (including women without previous contraception forming one of the subgroups) who had already decided to use Kyleena®.
+All participants were women with different or no previously used contraceptive methods (including women without previous contraception forming one of the subgroups) who had already decided to use Kyleena.
 In the US, the study was conducted at 12 sites in 100 women.
 In Belgium, Canada, Mexico, Norway, Sweden, and Spain, the sample size was N = 100 in each country.
 Germany contained the largest sample size of N = 500.
-The primary objective was to evaluate overall satisfaction with Kyleena at the end of the observation period (12 months) in subgroups of women with different previously used contraceptive methods and different motivations for choosing Kyleena.
-The secondary objectives included evaluating pain severity at Kyleena insertion, ease of Kyleena insertion (investigator assessed), and satisfaction with the menstrual bleeding profile with Kyleena approximately 4-12 weeks after insertion and at the end of the observation period (12 months).
+The primary endpoint was to evaluate overall satisfaction with Kyleena at the end of the observation period (12 months) per country.
+The secondary endpoints included satisfaction with Kyleena at the end of the observation period (12 months) stratified by previously used contraceptive method and motivation for choosing Kyleena, pain severity at Kyleena insertion, ease of Kyleena insertion (investigator assessed), and other measures.

-KYSS PARTICIPANTS WERE ASKED 2 QUESTIONS PERTAINING TO THEIR CONTRACEPTION USAGE BEFORE HAVING KYLEENA PLACED5:
+KYSS PARTICIPANTS WERE ASKED 2 QUESTIONS PERTAINING TO THEIR CONTRACEPTION USAGE BEFORE HAVING KYLEENA PLACED8: